RevolutionPi/revpi-hat-eeprom/docs/RevPi-HAT-EEPROM-Format.md

 #### Product Version (pver)

 The product version is a 16-bit unsigned integer.
 It reflects the customer visible version which is lasered to the front of the device.
-As this attribute is a 16-bit unsigned integer and the customer visible version is currently a number is one decimal place.
-We multiply this number with 100 provide the value as an unsigned 16-bit value.
+The product version consists of the major number before and a minor number after the point.
+In the 16-bit unsigned integer the last two base 10 digits are used for the minor number and the rest is used for the major.

 ##### Data Type <!-- omit in toc -->
 16-bit unsigned integer